Skip to content

 Entities not year-scoped (intentionally): RoomType, CustomFieldDefinition, User, Role, School — configuration/catalogue entities.

-Duplicate detection scope — checks in beforeCreate hooks and import checkDuplicates callbacks must be scoped to the target year.
-The same personUuid may appear across years; only same-year duplicates are invalid.
+Duplicate detection scope — checks in beforeCreate hooks and the import classifyRows callback must be scoped to the target year.
+The same personUuid may appear across years; only same-year matches are considered.

 Canonical example: src/students/students.service.ts, src/common/services/base-tenanted-crud.service.ts